Mortality And Its Bad Rap

 Curious, is it not, that life and mortality begin at the same time.
 Our telomeres get shorter, our entropy accumulates… it’s a biological thing.
 So why ruin a good life with thoughts about its ending?

-Despite some enduring beliefs, mortality is not a morbid fixation.
+So despite some enduring beliefs, mortality is not a morbid fixation.
 Acknowledging it can be one of the more stabilizing and liberating acts a person can take.
 Mortality awareness, when approached with clarity rather than fear, becomes a practical tool for designing a secure, complete and comfortable end‑of‑life.

 Awareness of this kind strengthens long‑term decisions.
-Financial planning, health maintenance and legacy preparation all improve when anchored to a realistic horizon.
+Financial planning, health maintenance and legacy preparations all improve when anchored to a realistic horizon.
 A person who sees their timeline clearly is more likely to structure their resources so that final years are not marked by crisis or scarcity.

 The shift from independence to interdependence, the need for year-by-year documentation and the emotional work of legacy-building are all made easier while acknowledging our mortality.